-You cannot breed your dog (dangerous and restricted dogs only)
+The dog cannot be bred (dangerous dogs only)

-A person must not give, or take, possession of a regulated dog for the purpose of allowing it to breed with another dog.
+A person must not give, or take, possession of a declared dangerous dog for the purpose of allowing it to breed with another dog.

-The owner of, or a responsible person for, a regulated dog must not allow or encourage the dog to breed with another dog.
+The owner of, or a responsible person for, a declared dangerous dog must not allow or encourage the dog to breed with another dog.

-The maximum penalty for these offences is 150 penalty units under the Animal Management (Cats and Dogs) Act 2008, section 69.
+The maximum penalty for these offences is 150 penalty units under the Animal Management (Cats and Dogs) Act 2008, section 69